Unwin Surname Meaning, History & Origin

-Unwin Surname Genealogy
+Unwin Surname Meaning

 Unwin was an important figure in Anglo-Saxon legend in England in the time before the Norman conquest.
 He appeared as a warrior king, as in this later version of the Waldef story.

 The name Unwine developed as a personal name and later as a surname.